The official blog of the Lung Institute.

 Asking your doctor about a lung transplant for your COPD is the best option.
 The wait on a lung transplant list can be very long and leave many with COPD with little hope of actually getting a new pair of lungs.
 Depending upon the wait, it can take up to 1 or 2 years.

-There might be hope in the form of stem cell therapy to help improve lung function.
-Of course, if you are a patient suffering from COPD, then stem cell therapy could be for you!
+There might be hope in the form of cellular therapy to help improve lung function.
+Of course, if you are a patient suffering from COPD, then cellular therapy could be for you!
 If you would like to find out more about our available treatment options, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.